-There are a few different digital video recording platforms that I use when creating ‘video work product’.
-I often use VIEVU body worn cameras and HDSLR
+There are a few different digital video recording platforms that I use when creating video work product.
+I often use VIEVU body worn cameras and HDSLR photography based cameras.
+Each of these of systems serves a purpose in assisting with a forensic investigation.

-These body worn cameras also contain digital audio recorders, which record MP3 format audio at a 44.1kHz sampling rate and a 64kbps bit rate.
-This high sampling rate captures the full range of human hearing, making any audio that is recorded on the camera more audible.
-In some cases, the client lawyer or law enforcement agencies that I work for require that no audio be recorded while video is being taken.
-The LE3 audio recorder can be switched off separately from the video, which gives me flexibility in such a situation.
+The LE3 audio recorder switches off separately from the video, providing flexibility in such a situation.
 The LE3 records to either MP4 or AVI video format for easy playability across various platforms utilizing the H.264 codec.
-These formats also allow easy integration into my forensic programs, such as the Adobe Production Premium Suite.
+These formats also allow easy integration into forensic programs, such as the Adobe Production Premium Suite.
 The 16 GB flash style storage system allows for either 12 hours of SD video or 6 hours of HD video and quick data transfer rates.
 The battery will last 5 hours during SD recording and 3 hours during HD recordings.
 The unit is also compatible with an external battery pack for extended battery life.

-An HDSLR photography camera can use different size lenses to capture both images, as well as video, in different ways depending on the investigation requirements.
+An HDSLR photography camera uses different size lenses to capture images and video depending on investigation requirements.
 HDSLR cameras record in 720p, 1080p, anamorphic and even 4k resolution.
-These cameras typically record at 30 minute intervals and have a battery life of approximately 2 hours of recording time, depending on the preferred quality and the available storage space.
-When connected to an external power source, these cameras can record for longer intervals of time.
-HDSLR cameras are great for recording a locked down alternative perspective to body cameras of an investigation or retrieval process.
+These cameras typically record at 30 minute intervals and have a battery life of approximately 2 hours, depending on the preferred quality and the available storage space.
+When connected to an external power source, these cameras record for longer intervals of time.
+HDSLR cameras are great for recording an alternative perspective to body cameras of an investigation or retrieval process.
 The flexibility of being able to produce individual still images as well as video throughout an investigation is also helpful with my forensic process.

-Video evidence produced by CCTV systems can help solve crime, as well as reproduce accidents and disasters as they occurred for play back in many different settings.
-One significant use a video forensic expert has when recording video from a CCTV system is to create an exemplar.
-An exemplar recording is a recording made in the most similar way possible to the original piece of evidence using the same equipment, settings, environment and conditions of the original evidence.
-This recording is used as a comparison file to the original evidence to help determine the authenticity of the original evidence.
-Both the quality of the video and the metadata included in the files will be compared when conducting a forensic investigation.
+Video evidence produced by CCTV systems can help reproduce accidents and disasters as they occurred for playback in different settings.
+One significant use a forensic expert has when recording video from a CCTV system is to create an exemplar.
+An exemplar recording is a recording made in the most similar way possible to the original piece of evidence.
+It uses the same equipment, settings, environment and conditions of the original evidence.
+Used as a comparison file to the original evidence, this recording helps determine authenticity.
+A forensic investigation compares both the quality of the video and the metadata included in the files.